pfandfrei/Homegear-Xiaomi-Smarthome/readme.md

 - SWING tbd
 - ALERT tbd
 - FREE_FALL tbd

-**door sensor (MiMagnet)**

-- VOLTAGE shows current battery voltage in mV.
-Values lower than 2800mV indicates a low battery
-- STATE (OPEN: sensor is opened, CLOSED: sensor is closed, UNKNOWN: state is not known e.g. after power on)

-**occupancy sensor (MiMotion)**

-- VOLTAGE shows current battery voltage in mV.
-Values lower than 2800mV indicates a low battery
-- MOTION is set true if motion is detected.
-Value is set not more than once a minute

 *wall switches, gas/smoke sensors are currently not implemented/will be implemented later*